How to Merge JSON Files: Fastest and Easiest Way (2026)

 Frequently Asked Questions

-How do I merge JSON files without duplicate keys?
+How do I merge JSON files without duplicates?

 Can I merge JSON files with different structures?

-Yes, but you need defensive code.
-Use type checking (isinstance(data, list)) to handle mixed arrays and objects.
-Use .get() with defaults for missing keys.
-Decide upfront whether to combine into separate sections or normalize structures before merging.
-The Python examples above show both approaches.
+Yes.
+Check types with isinstance(data, list) to handle mixed arrays and objects.
+Use .get() with defaults for missing keys: data.get("users", []).
+Decide whether to combine into separate sections or normalize structures first.
+See Python examples in Method 2.

-How do I merge more than 10 JSON files at once in Python?
+How do I merge more than 10 JSON files at once?

-Use glob.glob() to match all files: for filepath in glob.glob('./data/*.json').
-This handles unlimited files automatically.
-For very large datasets, write records directly to output file instead of building merged array in memory.
-The streaming example in Method 2 shows this approach.
+Use glob.glob() in Python: for filepath in glob.glob('./data/*.json').
+Handles unlimited files.
+For very large datasets, write records directly to output instead of building array in memory.
+See streaming example in Method 2.
+In jq: jq -s add ./data/*.json > merged.json.

 Read More